Post-Baccalaureate Pre-Health ProgramPage Menu

 - Access to financial aid.

-- MCAT test prep sessions.
+- MCAT test prep sessions and free tutoring available.

 - Physician assistant

 Those who meet admissions requirements may take graduate-level courses from the College of Chiropractic.